|A. Sarah Hreha

 For more information on the Gruber Prizes, visit www.gruber.yale.edu, e-mail email@example.com or contact A. Sarah Hreha at +1 (203) 432-6231.
 By mail: The Gruber Foundation, Yale University, Office of Development, PO Box 2038, New Haven, CT 06521.

-Media materials and additional background information on the Gruber Prizes can be found at our online newsroom: https://gruber.yale.edu/news-media
+Media materials and additional background information on the Gruber Prizes are in our online newsroom: www.gruber.yale.edu/news-media

 * * *